Another entry in the DR chronicals...

 I am getting off topic though...

 Just know, your first world mamas, you've got it a lot easier than many other mothers around the world.
-As I, as well obviously, have it easier still than others mothers that are worse off still.
+As I, as well obviously, have it easier still than others mothers that are worse off than I.

 We have to stay humble and be thankful for these technologies that have made life easier on us moms, and not take it lightly.